efibanezj/base-graphql/README.md

 # Base Project

-This is a simple base project using a hexagonal architecture.
+This is a simple base project using graphql and a hexagonal architecture.

-# Test
+# Test Locally
 You can use UI to execute sentences: [Graphql UI](http://localhost:8080/graphiql?path=/graphql) .